openfisca/openfisca-core/doc/source/openfisca_serve.rst

 Using a configuration file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can setup ``openfisca serve` using a configuration file.
+You can setup ``openfisca serve`` using a configuration file.
 Be careful as parameters with a '-' in their name change to an '_' when used from the config file.
+See this example of configuration:

 **config.py:**